One Steamy Night In Bangkok and A Major Wake Up Call

 My comfort is the word I used a few moments ago…… ’probably’…… “I probably don’t have the courage…..”.
 In ‘probably‘ there is hope.

-Andrew Denton, speaking at the STW Leadership dinner three weeks ago, quoted Albert Schweitzer, missionary, philosopher, and winner of the Nobel Peace Prize who said: “The tragedy of a man is what dies inside himself while he still lives.”
+Andrew Denton, speaking at our leadership dinner three weeks ago, quoted Albert Schweitzer, missionary, philosopher, and winner of the Nobel Peace Prize who said: “The tragedy of a man is what dies inside himself while he still lives.”
 How frightening is that?

 I MUST take action.
 I MUST.
 I WILL!!!